bee-travels/openapi-comment-parser/README.md

 ```

 ### Configuration options
-There are a few configuring options.
-For example, including and excluding certain
+There are several configuration options for parsing.
+For example, including and
-files and paths:
+excluding certain files and paths:
 ```js
 const spec = openapi({
   exclude: ['**/some/path/**']